Cunt Toward Enemy

 “Because you’re the best.”

 Lazur goes into a shop and drags out cardboard cutouts.
-Anime girl with jeweled sword, exoskeletoned star marine, some kind of edgy furry mascot.
-He never really played games.
+Anime girl with insectile sword, exoskeletoned star marine, some kind of edgy furry mascot.
+He never played any of those games.
 They’re just some dumb shit he never learned about and probably never will.

 He positions them around the bomb.
-A startling sound comes from the hidden speaker.
-He pauses, then realizes it was Rubicon laughing.
+A startling sound comes from the tablet.
+He flinches, then realizes it was Rubicon laughing.
 Like someone trying to play a smashed violin.

 “You’re really going to do it?”